ANL-DIGR/arm-summer-2018/group3/README.md

     conda install missing_module_name

-Make sure that the correct python version is selected.
+Make sure that the correct python version is selected with `conda activate `.

-The `update.sh` script in the shared folder can be used to update the pamtra model and the data provided on the FTP server if necessary.
+The `update.sh` script in the shared folder can be used to update the pamtra model and the data provided on the FTP server if they get updated.